This post is very old and likely contains information that is no longer accurate and links which no longer work. Proceed with caution.

 So as a resident of Indiana, today is my first day of Daylight Saving Time and I am not happy at all.
 In addition to having to reset all of the clocks, I also had to change the time zones on all of the computers – Easy enough on Windows, you can just change the time zone to Eastern.
 However, all my FreeBSD servers required a download and recompile of new time zone definitions.
 Not just that, but most programs that were started before the time zone switch will not pick up the change until they are restarted.
 In some cases, it’s safer to just reboot the whole server to make sure everything is running on the same clock.
 And I hate having to reboot servers.

-The reasoning behind the FreeBSD time zone updates is explained in this link.
+The reasoning behind the FreeBSD time zone updates is explained in an article on Observing Daylight Saving Time (DST) - ECN @ Purdue.
 The gist of it is that past file dates can be miscomputed if the time zone is simply switched to Eastern.

 Many users of calendaring programs will be bitten by similar problems, causing appointments set before the change to exhibit all kinds of odd behavior.